8 ESSENTIAL Resin Supplies For Beginners | 2023

 These specific respirators are easily adjustable and seal around the face.
 Most importantly, their filters protect lungs from organic vapors which is what you need for resin fumes and they are N95 equivalent.

 Proper safety gloves to wear when working with resin are nitrile or vinyl.
 Latex gloves are meant for medical practice and protect hands from viruses and bacteria, and are not made for chemical interactions.

 Nitrile gloves are comfortable and they come in different sizes for your hands so they fit nicely.

-If you are starting with resin, there are a few resin brands that are best for beginners.
+If you are starting with pouring resin, there are a few resin brands that are best for beginners.

 ArtResin is a "non-toxic" resin, and many resin brands say they are non-toxic but once the resin and hardener is mixed they still create fumes that can be dangerous.
 It is best to always wear a respirator when working with any resin despite it being "non-toxic".

 ArtResin comes in many different sizes and is great for many resin projects except for deep casts.
-So you can experiment with ArtResin and make resin jewelry, coasters, cutting boards, tumblers and more.
+You can still use it as a casting resin for non-deep resin pours like coasters or resin jewelry.

 Alumilite Clear Cast Resin